rachelgu1/darwin-dcsa.github.io/content/punts.md

 <p align="justify">
 Bookings can be made on the day, or up to seven days in advance, and are allocated on a first-come, first-served basis.
 Weekends are the busiest and booking in advance is strongly recommended.
 During the week you will usually be able to take a punt out without booking in advance - but it is still recommended to avoid disappointment.
 <strong>
-For students & College members with a Raven login (CRSid): all bookings need to be made before the outing starts via the online booking system.
+For current students & College members with a CRSid: all bookings need to be made before the outing starts via the <a href="https://booking.dar.cam.ac.uk/Web/view-schedule.php?sid=4">online booking system</a>.
 </strong></p>

 <p align="justify">